CodingGarden/troll-garden/README.md

 * Change font randomly
 * White noise at 5% volume
 * Add a 2% blur filter to all pages randomly
+* Whenever they open a new tab, open a new browser window